aws-samples/awsome-distributed-training/1.architectures/2.aws-parallelcluster/deployment-guide/vanilla-pcluster.md

 #### Generate an SSH Key-pair

-#### SSH is [commonly](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) used to connect to Amazon EC2 instances.
-To allow you to connect to your instances, you can generate a key-pair using the AWS CLI in your AWS Cloud9 instance.
-This example uses the key name lab-your-key but you can change the name of your key.
+SSH is [commonly](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html) used to connect to Amazon EC2 instances.
+To allow you to connect to your instances, you can generate a key-pair using the AWS CLI on your terminal.
 Enter the following command to generate a key pair:

 ```
 aws ec2 create-key-pair --key-name key --query KeyMaterial --output text > lab-your-key.pem